What is Time Series Data Analysis?

 For example, the GDP of the US in the fourth quarter of 2017 is highly correlated with the GDP in the third quarter of 2017.
 The degree of correlation is much higher than the correlation across economic entities at the same point in time.

 The correlation coefficient between the US GDP in the current quarter and the US GDP in the previous quarter for the period 2008 to 2018 is 0.998.
 The correlation coefficient between the US GDP in the current year and the US GDP in the previous year for the period 2008 to 2018 is 0.992.

 The majority of economic analysis involves the study of intertemporal causal claims.
 Examples include:

 - How much does a 1% increase in current period GDP affect future period GDP?

-- How does past unemployment rate affect current unemployment rate?
+- How does the past unemployment rate affect current unemployment rate?

 - What is the effect of a 1% increase in Grade 7 test scores on Grade 8 test scores?

-However, suppose a 1% increase in Grade 7 test scores is associated with a 0.5% increase in Grade 8 test scores (The 0.5% increase in test scores is NOT purely from the increase in the teacher-student ratio in the previous year).
+However, suppose a 1% increase in Grade 7 test scores is associated with a 0.5% increase in Grade 8 test scores.
+This additional benefit may make implementing the policy worthwhile.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: